 COMMON BRAND NAME(S): Oxycontin

-Oxycodone has a high risk for abuse and severe, possibly fatal, breathing problems.
+WARNING: Oxycodone has a high risk for abuse and severe, possibly fatal, breathing problems.
 The risk for harm is higher if you take the wrong dose/strength, or if you take it along with other drugs that might also affect breathing or how oxycodone works.
 Tell your doctor or pharmacist of all medications that you use, especially of drugs that can affect how oxycodone works (see also Drug Interactions section).
 Be sure you know how to take oxycodone and what other drugs you should avoid taking with it.
 The risk for breathing problems might also be higher when you start this medication and after a dose increase.
 Get immediate medical help if you notice unusual slow/shallow breathing.

 Do not break, crush, chew, or dissolve this medication.
 Taking broken, crushed, chewed, or dissolved sustained-action oxycodone could cause a fatal overdose.

 Keep this medicine in a safe place to prevent theft, misuse, or abuse.
 If a child accidentally swallows this drug, get emergency medical help right away.

 USES: This medication is used to help relieve moderate to severe ongoing pain (such as due to cancer).
 Oxycodone belongs to a class of drugs known as narcotic (opiate) analgesics.
 It works in the brain to change how your body feels and responds to pain.